PHT-Medic/documentation/docs/user_guide/user_interface.md

 #### 2.4.
 Load Code to the train

-In the file-section of the train submission you can upload you Code-files, which the train will perform while visiting the different stations.
+In the file-section of the train submission you can upload the files containing your code, which the train will execute while visiting the different stations.

-You can decide whether you want to upload only one single file or even a whole directory of files.
+You can decide whether you want to upload only one single file or a whole directory of files.
 Depending on you decision you need to mark or unmark the **Directory mode**-switch.

 After you have selected the file or directory via the browse-button you can find all the files listed below.
 Depending on the folder, you may not wish to upload each file, so it is possible to delete some files at this point.